CMurtagh-LGTM/dotfiles/README.md

 - add audio sinks to eww
 - Add lock screen slock or xscreensaver
 - add volume to eww
-- look into nnn more & nnn opener
 - work out all the neovim binary dependencies
 - sort out vim autoclose brackets
 - Erwik discord, slack and spotify - wait for a later version